Carlisle railway history

-Carlisle, in North West England, formed the focus for a number of railway routes because of the geography of the area.
+Carlisle, in North West England, formed the focus for a number of railway routes because of the geography of Cumbria.
 At first each railway company had its own passenger and goods station, but in 1847 passenger terminal facilities were concentrated at Citadel station, which is in use today.
 Goods facilities remained dispersed, and goods wagons passing through were remarshalled, incurring delay and expense.

 Congestion at the station increased over the years until in 1877 by-pass lines for goods traffic were provided, although the dispersed terminal facilities largely remained.
 The passenger station itself, although imposing, remained confined and inadequate.

 Carlisle Kingmoor Marshalling Yard opened in 1963, but wagonload traffic was already near the end of its commercial life, and the costly yard facilities were soon reduced as demand declined.

-Today Carlisle is an important point on the West Coast main line railway, and a junction for radiating secondary routes.
-Passenger traffic is buoyant, and long distance freight trains pass through.
+Today Carlisle is an important point on the West Coast Main Line railway, and a junction for radiating secondary routes.
+Passenger traffic is buoyant, and long-distance freight trains pass through.

 Carlisle Canal

 The city of Carlisle is in Cumbria in north-west England, at a strategic transport location at the crossing of the River Eden (of which it was the lowest bridging point).
 The Eden flows westward into the Solway Firth, a wide body of water that forms a natural barrier.
 Transport by shipping could not be brought to Carlisle due to shoaling in the Solway and Eden.
 Hilly ground surrounds Carlisle on the landward sides, and land transport routes must either follow river valleys, or cross very high ground.
 The Tyne Gap eased transport across the country to and from the east coast.

 Its location led to Carlisle becoming an important point on transport routes, and as industry developed, the need for cheaper transport of raw materials into Carlisle was a constant theme.
 In August 1818 £30,000 was subscribed for shares in a Carlisle Canal, connecting a basin in Carlisle to Fisher's Cross, on the channel of the River Eden and accessible to the Solway Firth.
-The Carlisle Canal obtained its authorising Act of Parliament on 6 April 1819, and it was completed and opened on 12 March 1823.
+The Carlisle Canal obtained its authorising act of Parliament, the Carlisle Canal Act 1819 (59 Geo.
+3. c. xiii) on 6 April 1819, and it was completed and opened on 12 March 1823.